 Dr. Francisco de los Santos is chief information and innovation officer at the Algeciras Port Authority, Spain's largest port and Europe's fourth-largest in total cargo.
 His primary responsibility is to lead the port's digital transformation and consolidate Innovation as a core business process.
 He is currently working on the implementation of an IT and innovation plan to bring to reality the Next Generation Port Concept and the Algeciras Logistics Innovation Cluster.
 His main focus is the integration of business, IT, and Innovation to reach leadership in quality of service and operational excellence.
 He is exploiting the power of digital platforms and innovation to consolidate Algeciras as the logistics platform of South Europe: seamless, autonomous, and Intelligent (data-driven).
 De Los Santos is a member of several professional associations and is a frequent speaker at professional forums, in publications, and at universities.
 He holds a master's in civil engineering, an executive master's in telecom management and IT, a doctorate in port engineering, and an executive MBA from IESE Business School.

-Mr. Claudio Scandella is the CEO of Ecu Worldwide, a global leader in NVOCC services and the biggest LCL Consolidator in the world.
-Mr Scandella is a veteran in the logistics industry and started his career as an apprentice with logistics provider Danzas in 1981 in Switzerland.
-Mr. Scandella was appointed as the Managing Director of Danzas AEI in Switzerland in 2000.
-He then went on to head DHL Global Forwarding's (DGF) Ocean Freight Product for the Asia Pacific Region.
-Mr. Scandella left DHL in 2006 to seek entrepreneurial pursuits.
-He assumed the position of CEO for a logistics start-up in Saudi Arabia in 2008.
-He rejoined DGF again in 2010 as their EMEA and Global Head of Business Performance Management and later served as the CEO of DGF for Middle East & Africa.
+Claudio Scandella is the chief executive officer of Ecu Worldwide, a global leader in non-vessel-operating common carrier services and the biggest less-than-containerload consolidator in the world.
+He is a veteran in the logistics industry and started his career as an apprentice with logistics provider Danzas in 1981 in Switzerland.
+Scandella was appointed managing director of Danzas AEI in Switzerland in 2000.
+He then went on to head the division of ocean freight product for the Asia Pacific region for DHL Global Forwarding (DGF).
+Scandella left DHL in 2006 to pursue entrepreneurial projects.
+In 2008, he assumed the position of CEO for a logistics start-up in Saudi Arabia.
+He rejoined DGF in 2010 as their EMEA and global head of business performance management and later served as the chief executive officer of DGF for the Middle East and Africa.